• Prospective Buyers FAQ

 • What is an “ARC?”

 “ARC” generally stands for “Architectural Review Committee.”
 An HOA, like the Tara Master Association, has governing documents which require association approval before a member may make a physical improvement or modification to the member’s property or to the association’s common areas.
 Such improvements and modifications are regulated by the association’s architectural standards.
 Administering the architectural standards and the application/approval process are tasks which are typically performed by the association’s Architectural Review Committee – in our case, the TMA ARC.
+Click the links to its ARC Request Form and its Procedures and Standards on the Documents page.
+ARC responsibilities for the Tara Golf & Country Club (TGCC) have been delegated to the TGCC.

 • Have More Questions?